Billy Bonds: Club career

-He experienced relegation with West Ham at the end of the 1977–78 season but led West Ham to a second FA Cup victory over First Division club Arsenal in 1980, becoming the only West Ham captain to lift the FA Cup on two occasions.
+Bonds experienced relegation with West Ham at the end of the 1977–78 season but led West Ham to a second FA Cup victory over First Division club Arsenal in 1980, becoming the only West Ham captain to lift the FA Cup on two occasions.
 In 1980–81, he led West Ham to the final of the League Cup, which was lost to Liverpool after a replay, and to promotion back to the First Division.

 Bonds passed Bobby Moore's club record of appearances in 1982–83 and 'officially' retired in May 1984, relinquishing the captaincy to Alvin Martin.
 A spate of injuries to first-team players saw him return to the squad and make 26 league and cup appearances in 1984–85.
 He missed the entire 1985–86 season due to a toe injury but, having passed his 40th birthday, he was able to re-establish himself in the first-team during the 1986–87 season.
 A knee injury that forced him out of the last two games of the 1987–88 season led to a decision to finally retire in the summer of 1988, having played his last game at Southampton in April 1988 at the age of 41 years and 226 days.

+Billy Bonds stand at the London Stadium.

 Bonds had remained at the club as a player for over 20 years, scoring 48 goals in a club record 663 League appearances.
 He established himself as a local hero and was the supporters' choice for 'Hammer of the Year' in 1971, 1974, 1975 and 1987.
 He was appointed Member of the Order of the British Empire (MBE) in January 1988 and was presented with the PFA Merit Award in April 1988 by his fellow professional players.
 In May 2013 Bonds was awarded West Ham United's first ever lifetime achievement award.

 On 6 February 2019, it was announced that the East Stand at London Stadium would be renamed the Billy Bonds Stand.
 The unveiling took place ahead of West Ham's home fixture against Newcastle United on 2 March.

 International career

 Bonds was capped twice at England Under-23 international level and was on the bench as a non-playing substitute for the senior international team for a World Cup qualifying match against Italy in November 1977.
-A collision with goalkeeper Phil Parkes in the last game of the 1980-1981 season broke two of Bonds' ribs, and ruled him out of selection for England against Brazil in May 1981.
+A collision with goalkeeper Phil Parkes in the last game of the 1980–1981 season broke two of Bonds' ribs, and ruled him out of selection for England against Brazil in May 1981.
 Bonds and Alvin Martin were in line to make their England debuts in that game.